© 2009 Gwen Dewar, Ph.D., all rights reserved

 A game begins by placing a specified number of seeds in each small pit.
 Then players take turns “sowing” and “capturing” seeds.

-A player “sows” seeds by choosing a pit, scooping up all the seeds in that pit, and--moving in a specified direction--dropping one seed in each of the pits immediately adjacent to the starting pit.
+A player “sows” seeds by choosing a pit, scooping up all the seeds in that pit, and then — moving in a specified direction — dropping one seed in each subsequent pit until he or she runs out of seeds.

 Depending on which variant of mancala is played, there are different rules for capture.
 In most versions, the object is to capture the most seeds.